-Indigenous corporations registered with ORIC are not required to submit an Annual Information Statement or financial reports with the ACNC.
+Indigenous corporations that are registered with ORIC are not required to submit an Annual Information Statement or financial reports to the ACNC.
 Charities must continue to comply with ORIC's reporting obligations, unless otherwise notified.

-The information you provide to ORIC is provided to the ACNC so that we can update your charity’s details on the ACNC Register.
+The information provided to ORIC is forwarded to the ACNC, and we update the ACNC Charity Register with this information.

 Read more about ORIC-registered charities.

-If your non-government school submits a financial questionnaire to DESE, you do not have to provide financial information directly to us for the 2014 to 2024 reporting periods.
+Non-government schools that submit a Financial Questionnaire to the federal Department of Education do not have to provide financial information directly to the ACNC for their 2014 to 2024 reporting periods.

-We will accept the financial information lodged with DESE (including the financial report collected by DESE for reporting periods 2016 and beyond) as meeting the requirements set out in the ACNC Act to fulfil the financial reporting obligation in the Annual Information Statement (AIS).
+Through this transitional reporting arrangement, the ACNC will accept the financial information lodged with the DoE (including the financial report collected by the DoE) as meeting the requirements set out in the ACNC Act to fulfil the financial reporting obligation in the Annual Information Statement.